 For additional specific software or other features, please email the IITS Test Center Help Desk: firstname.lastname@example.org.

-Machines are optimized for testing with the UNT Blackboard Learn and Canvas learning management systems.
+Machines are optimized for testing with the Canvas learning management system.
 Machine configuration for a variety of testing technology scenarios and needs usually can be accommodated with appropriate advanced notice and consultation with our technical manager.

 All laptops are provided with privacy screens to ensure that onlookers cannot inadvertently or purposefully view others’ testing materials.
 Additionally, proctoring by well-qualified, highly trained graduate students is offered as a free service to faculty using the laptops.
-Faculty also are encouraged to use the security tools available in Blackboard, Canvas, Pearson, and McGraw-Hill products for even greater lockdown of testing materials.
-Information about those learning management tools and their use can be directed to the staff at the Center for Learning Enhancement, Assessment, and Redesign, CLEAR.
+Faculty also are encouraged to use the security tools available in Canvas, Pearson, and McGraw-Hill products for even greater lockdown of testing materials.
+Information about those learning management tools and their use can be directed to the staff at the Center for Learning Experimentation, Application and Research, CLEAR.

 Important Note to Faculty